i18next/i18next-fs-backend/README.md

 This is an i18next backend to be used in Node.js and Deno.
 It will load resources from the file system.

+It's based on the deprecated [i18next-node-fs-backend](https://github.com/i18next/i18next-node-fs-backend) and can mostly be used as a drop-in replacement.

 It will load resources from filesystem.
 Right now it supports following filetypes:

 - .json